rachaelbabister/from-house-to-home-api/README.md

 - Create your apps - *python manage.py startapp <nameofapp>*.
 - Before you add, commit & push your files to GitHub, ensure DEBUG is set to False in your settings.py file.

-### **Deploying to Heroku**
+## **Deploying to Heroku**

-- Login or create an account on Heroku.com.
+- Log in or create an account on Heroku.com.
 Click 'New' and then 'Create New App'.
 - Give your project a unique name and select a region, then click 'Create App'.
 - Connect your Heroku project to your GitHub repository.
-Under deployment you can choose GitHub, find the relevant one and click 'Connect.
+Under deployment you can choose GitHub, find the relevant one and click 'Connect'.
 - Once connected, go to the Settings tab and click on 'Reveal Config Vars'.
 Add the following:
   - CLOUDINARY_URL - copied URL from Cloudinary
-  - DATABASE_URl - copied URL from PostGre
+  - DATABASE_URL - copied URL from PostgreSQL
   - SECRET_KEY - a unique secret key
   - ALLOWED_HOST - with the value of your deployed Heroku application URL
   - DISABLE_COLLECTSTATIC - add 1 if this is to be disabled to prevent errors, or 0 if the app is in a state where errors will not be generated.